September 05, 2019

 Unless the pieces will go inside a frame (frame puzzle), the traditional puzzle shape and consistent pieces tend to be best for little ones who are new to jigsaws.
 The square or rectangle outline provides straight edges and predictability whereas irregular shapes aren’t as easy to anticipate.

-For older children, a non-rectangular floor puzzle and variation in piece shapes can add interest to a floor puzzle plus make it more challenging and fun to assemble.
+For older children, a non-rectangular floor puzzle and variation in piece shapes can add interest to the puzzle plus make it more challenging and fun to assemble.

 Puzzles by Age